Guide

 2. Speed.
 Three seconds, on average, from camera to logged macros.
 Voice and text logging are equally fast, “a bowl of oatmeal with blueberries and a coffee” resolves without a database search.

 3. Adherence.
-Eight weeks into our panel, Welling had the highest daily-log rate.
-Logging friction is the single best predictor of whether someone is still tracking in week 10, and it is the variable Welling moves furthest.
+Twelve weeks into our panel, Welling had the highest daily-log rate.
+Logging friction is the single best predictor of whether someone is still tracking in week 14, and it is the variable Welling moves furthest.

 The full breakdown and fact sheet are in the Welling review.
 The app is on iOS and Google Play.